hsze/NVA-VNET-Architectures/README.md

 For return traffic from OnPrem to Spoke, an [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview) (ARS) in the Classic Hub is required for OnPrem to learn the Spoke prefixes.
 If the NVA speaks BGP, it can originate a supernet of all the Spokes.
 This supernet aggregate will be reflected by the ARS to the VNG to OnPrem.
 This supernet is purely defined and propagated for purposes of ensuring return traffic does not blackhole, especially when the OnPrem connectivity is ExpressRoute.
 (If it is VPN, it is possible to configure static routing on the CE.)
 As in previous Option, in order to ensure symmetry for return traffic, UDRs are also required at the GatewaySubnet pointing to the NVA (or the ILB front-ending the NVA in an HA configuration).

-The advantage of this option is there is separation of Hub functions: a vHub for a simple VNET-to-VNET any-to-any communication, and a Classic Hub for traffic to OnPrem.
+The advantage of this option is there is separation of Hub functions: a vHub for simple VNET-to-VNET any-to-any communication, and a Classic Hub for traffic to OnPrem.
 Furthermore, this option eliminates the roughly n^2 peering from the previous option.
-The disadvantage is the introduction of a new function ARS, and the NVA would need to enable BGP to peer with ARS and originate the Spoke supernet.
+The disadvantage is the introduction of a new function ARS, and the NVA would need to have BGP enabled to peer with ARS to originate the Spoke supernet.

 ## Option 3: Virtual WAN Custom Route Tables
-In this option, Virtual WAN Custom Route Tables are used as described [here](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nvas-custom#alternate).
+In this option, Virtual WAN Custom Route Tables are used, as described [here](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nvas-custom#alternate).
 The vHub has peering Connections built not only to the Spoke VNETs, but it also has peering Connection built to a DMZ VNET.
 The 3rd party NVA resides in the DMZ VNET.
 This topology is illustrated as follows:

 ![Option 3](/Images/Option3.png)

 In vHub, a “Default” and a “None” route table are predefined.
 For this option, two additional Route Tables are created: the DMZ Route Table (RT-DMZ) and VNET Route Table (RT-VNET).
 By configuring appropriate Propagation and Association on the Connections, the VNETs do not learn the OnPrem prefixes directly, but only via defined Static Routes pointing to the DMZ Connection with the NVA (or ILB front-ending NVAs) as Next Hop.
-Similarly, OnPrem reaches the Spoke VNETs via a defined Static Route pointing to the DMZ Connection with the NVA (or ILB front-ending NVAs) as Next Hop.
+Similarly, OnPrem reaches the Spoke VNETs via a defined aggregate Static Route pointing to the DMZ Connection with the NVA (or ILB front-ending NVAs) as Next Hop.

 The DMZ, on the other hand, is learning both OnPrem and Spoke VNET prefixes and acts as the bridge between VNET and OnPrem, hence satisfying the requirement of filtering traffic between VNET to OnPrem.

 The Association on a Connection may be viewed as what the VNET (Connection) will learn, and Propagation on a Connection may be thought of as what the VNET (Connection) will advertise its existence to.
 For example, if Spoke-VNET1 Connection is propagating to RT-DMZ Route Table, that means anything associated with RT-DMZ will learn Spoke-VNET1’s prefix.
-Similarly, if Spoke-VNET1 is associated with RT-VNET, it will learn of the prefixes that are propagating to RT-VNET.
+Similarly, if Spoke-VNET1 is associated with RT-VNET, it will learn of the prefixes of Connections that are propagating to RT-VNET.

 The Assocation and Propagation for this Option are defined as follows:

 ![Association and Propatation Definitions](/Images/Option3-AssocProp.png)

 Note, the VNET-Spoke connections are propagating to RT-DMZ so the DMZ can learn its prefixes.
 It is also propagating to other Spoke VNETs associated with the same Route Table RT-VNET.
-This allows a Spoke to be able to communicate with another Spoke without traversing the NVA and free of filtering/inspection.
+This allows a Spoke to be able to communicate with another Spoke without traversing the NVA and be free of filtering/inspection.

 Similarly, the Branches are Propagating to Default, meaning all VPN branches Associated with the Default route table, connected to the local vHub or a remote vHub, will be able to communicate with each other without traversing the NVA.
 The Branches are also Propagating to RT-DMZ, so the DMZ learns of Branches.